Curlew National Grassland

 Curlew National Grassland is a National Grassland located in Oneida and Power counties in the state of Idaho, USA.
 It has a land area of 47790 acre.
-The land used to make the grassland was purchased between the years 1934 and 1942.
+The land used to make the grassland was purchased between 1934 and 1942.
 The primary goal of the grassland was to improve soil and vegetation in the area.
 The grassland is administered by the Forest Service together with the Caribou-Targhee National Forest from common headquarters located in Idaho Falls, Idaho.
 There are local ranger district offices in Malad City.